garrandall/popular-music-data/tracks/why-i-love-you-so-much-monica.md

   ranking_list: Billboard Hot 100
   start_date: '1996-10-19'
 ---
-Ooh, ooh, baby
+Oh, oh, baby
-Ahh, ooh
+Ah, oh

-You mean the world, ooh, and everything that I want for Since I've been your girl, oh, my whole life has been much better than ever before You got a tender sweet love, yes, you do
+You mean the world, oh, and everything that I want for Since I've been your girl, oh, my whole life has been much better than ever before You got a tender sweet love, yes, you do
 That weakens me and takes over me whenever we touch